Plants from us

 Alocasia Polly (Alocasia x amazonica)

 Alocasia Polly, often called the African Mask Plant, is an upright, bushy plant with large, glossy, arrow-shaped leaves.
 The Polly cultivar is bred to stay smaller than the original plant.
 It prefers bright, indirect light, as direct sunlight can scorch its leaves.
-The soil should be kept evenly moist, but it prefers to dry out slightly between waterings.
-This plant thrives in a humid environment, making it ideal for a plant cabinet or terrarium.
-The striking contrast of its dark green leaves with white veins makes it a standout feature in any home, and the deep purple undersides are a delightful surprise to those who love darker touches in their greenery.
+The soil should be kept evenly moist and this plant thrives in a humid environment, making it ideal for a plant cabinet or terrarium.
+The deep purple undersides are a delightful surprise to those who love darker touches in their greenery.

 Macgravia